tzyganu/Switcher/README.md

 Please visit the [wiki](https://github.com/tzyganu/Switcher/wiki) for a full description.

 Extension is compatible with CE versions 1.7 and after.
+**Not tested yet for CE 1.9.1**